healde/Excel-VBA/importation/README.md

 ### Forbidden caracters in table name

 Workbook tables that would have been created through a connecting process get auto-generated name.
 If this one present any forbidden caracters such as space or parenthesis, they are replaced by underscore.
 Unless the name ends by forbidden caracters, these are then escaped.

+### Synchronisation connections to query and related connection tables

+While something ...

+Import through connection within Vba seems to update the connection table from the query which is related to, at least for the name.

+### cannot refresh Table where connections have been disabled